cafjs/caf_components/README.md

 * A node.js module to load the description and code.
 Node.js module loading system binds a variable called `module` to the object representing the current module.
 We use the `require` method on that object to load resources in the same directory as `main.js`.

-* A callback that returns the original (or newly created) `$` context that contains the new sandwitch.
+* A callback that returns the original (or newly created) `$` context that contains the new sandwich.

 and the JSON description `sandwich.json` contains: